henricomg/tabnews-clone/README.md

 # tabnews-clone

-Projeto baseado no TabNews, projeto este que é ensinado nas aulas do Filipe Deschamps
+Project based on TabNews, a project that is teached in classes of Filipe Deschamps